Measuring the Mean Free Path of HI Ionizing Photons at $3.2\leq z\leq4.6$ with DESI Y1 Quasars: Results

 \section{Results}

 Following the method, we fit the mean free path of 17 redshift bins using the stacked spectra from 12,595 quasars.
-All the fitted values are shown in \autoref{tab1}.
-In Section~\ref{sec41} we explore the redshift evolution of the mean free path and discuss how our results differ from previous measurements that are listed in Appendix~\ref{app1}.
+All the fitted values are shown in \autoref{tab1}, {where only the statistical uncertainties given by MCMC are included in the error bars.} In Section~\ref{sec41} we explore the redshift evolution of the mean free path and discuss how our results differ from previous measurements that are listed in Appendix~\ref{app1}.
 In Section~\ref{sec42} we validate our results and discuss the possible systematic uncertainties in our measurements.